IBM-Cloud/docs/services/IoT/devices/libraries/nodejs.md

 ## Handling errors
 {: #handling_errors}

-When the device clients encounters an error, it emits an *error* event.
+When the device client encounters an error, it sends an *error* event.

 ```
 	var deviceClient = new Client.IotfDevice(config);